 Raise the side rails;

-Turning the patient on his side using the method of "joint log rolling" and placing in this position (performed by two people) (Fig. 2-38)
+Turning the patient onto his side using the “joint log rolling” method and placing him in this position (performed by two people) (Fig. 2-38)

-Usage when changing linen; placement in a position on the side; preliminary stage for other movements.
+Usage when changing linen; placement in a lateral position; a preliminary stage for other movements.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

 Ask your assistant to stand next to you.

-Remove the pillow from under the head and place it at the head.
+Remove the pillow from under your head and place it at the head of the bed.

 Place your hands under the patient's head and shoulders.

-Tell your assistant to put his hands under the patient's thighs.
+Tell your assistant to place his hands under the patient's hips.

 Rice.
 2-38.
-Turning the patient on his side by joint rolling of the log
+Turning the patient onto his side using the joint log rolling method

-Place one foot slightly in front of the other, on the count of three, rock back, shift your body weight onto the back foot, and move the patient to the edge of the bed.
+Place one foot slightly in front of the other, swing back on the count of three, shift your body weight onto the back leg, and move the patient to the edge of the bed.

-Lower the bed so that one knee of the sister is on the bed (on the protector), and the other leg is firmly on the floor.
+Lower the bed so that one of the sister's knees is on the bed (on the protector) and the other leg is firmly on the floor.

-Together with an assistant, go to the other side of the bed.
+Together with an assistant, move to the other side of the bed.
 Place a pillow between the patient's legs and cross his arms over his chest.

-Both sisters put protectors on the edge of the bed and put one knee on the protector.
+Both sisters place the protectors on the edge of the bed and place one knee on the protector.

-Put one hand on the shoulder, the other on the patient's pelvis, ask the assistant to put his hands on the patient's thighs and shins.
+Place one hand on the patient's shoulder, the other on the patient's pelvis, and ask the assistant to place their hands on the patient's thighs and legs.

 On the count of three, turn the patient to face you, keeping his head, back and legs in line.